-Note that in this situation, the concentration given for the NIST sample (NIST-SRM-1950) is the published consensus concentration for FA 18:2 in this reference material, which incidentally is the highest concentration of any analyte in the document.
-Therefore, in the next step, the concentration multipliers will each be <1 in order to adjust the target concentration of those analytes to their respective NIST SRM-1950 reference values.
+Note that in this situation, the concentration given for the NIST sample (NIST-SRM-1950) is entered as “1”, since all analytes have a different concentration.
+Think of this as establishing your standard as “One NIST Unit”.
+Therefore, in the next step, the concentration multipliers will each be given as the actual concentration of the analyte in the NIST SRM-1950 in order to adjust the target concentration of those analytes to their respective reference values.

 In the Document Grid, click on the Reports control again and select Peptide Quantification.